 As with other lesson plans, you will take students through a series of discussions and activities, getting deeper into the story as you go.
 You need no prior knowledge – just the ability to guide students as they explore what it feels like to be someone else.

-Download the lesson plan as a Word, PDF or Powerpoint document or continue reading this page.
+Download the lesson plan as a Word or PDF document or continue reading this page.

 - Students will develop the ability to consider other points of views by exploring the thoughts and feelings of another young person